hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ## Groups

 ListItems can be grouped visually by adding a title and a separator.
-The last group in the list doesn't require a separator.
+The last group in the list doesn’t require a separator.

 ![Groups of list items represented in both Single and Multiple components](/assets/components/form/super-select/super-select-group-list-items.png =836x*)

 ## Required and optional

-For complex forms, indicate required fields.
+For complex forms, required fields should be indicated.
 This is the most explicit and transparent method and ensures users don’t have to make assumptions.
 Read more about best practices for [marking required fields in forms](https://www.nngroup.com/articles/required-fields/).

 ![Showing required next to the label for the Super Select](/assets/components/form/super-select/super-select-required.png )